scenediffuser/Scene-Diffuser/README.md

 ## Task-3: Dexterous Grasp Generation for 3D Objects

-To run this code, you first need to change the git branch to `obj` by execute
+To run this code, you first need to change the git branch to `obj` by executing

 ```bash
 git checkout obj